Spirit and Traditions

-New Student Convocation is an annual ceremony in which faculty dressed in academic regalia formally welcome incoming freshmen and transfer students to the University.
-It takes place during Welcome Weekend, which occurs the weekend before the start of fall semester.
+New Student Convocation is an annual ceremony in which University leaders and faculty, dressed in academic regalia, formally welcome incoming freshmen and transfer students to the University.
+It takes place during Weekend of Welcome (WOW), which occurs the weekend before the start of fall semester.
 The entire campus community is invited to the event, which is held in Faye Spanos Concert Hall.

 After the New Student Convocation ceremony, current Pacific students, faculty, alumni and staff gather outside of Faye Spanos Concert Hall to greet the new students with a Tiger Roar.
 Members of the campus community form two lines and roar as loud as they can as the new students walk through them.
 Afterwards, everyone enjoys a campus barbeque where current students, faculty and staff get to know each other better.

 They are now known as the Graffiti Rocks.
 It is a Pacific custom for students to sneak out in the middle of the night and paint the two large rocks.
 On any given day the rocks may display Greek letters, birthday announcements, student art, or an advertisement for an on-campus event.

 Lip Sync is an annual event which takes place during Homecoming Weekend.
 It involves campus organizations that compete for viewers' choice and judges' pick in a lip sync-style competition.
 One of the most popular events of the year, the competition usually occurs during Parent and Family Weekend and draws huge crowds from the community.
 Lip Sync stems from a past tradition called Band Frolic in which various living groups - mostly the Greeks - would put together song-and-dance variety routines.
 The routines were often laced with cultural context and satire about campus events and contemporary news.